BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets one enemy model within range.
 The target model immediately loses 1 Fate point.
 If the target is a Cavalry model, the caster must choose whether the rider or the mount loses the Fate point.

-**Channelled** â€“ The target model immediately loses all remaining Fate points.
+**Channelled** — The target model immediately loses all remaining Fate points.

 #### DRAIN COURAGE